cschladetsch/Pyro/Test/TestRho/Readme.md

 * Can mix Pi and Rho code.
 They share the same Executor.
 * Supports native continuations and parameterised functions.
 * *Rho* is much more human-readable than *Pi*
-* *Rho* takes longer to parse and execute.
-Think of Pi like asm and Rho like C/C++ (but with only duck typing)
+* *Rho* takes a little longer to parse and execute.
-    * That said, translating and executing many pages of *Rho* script from scratch takes ~1ms.
+    * Translating and executing many pages of *Rho* script from scratch takes ~1ms.
-    * But *Pi* will always be ~5x faster to translate and execute.
+    * But *Pi* will always be faster to translate and execute.